 Although improperly recorded grades may be challenged, contesting a student's grade in a course or on an examination is handled through the general complaint process found in policy FNG(LOCAL).
 A grade issued by a classroom teacher can be changed only if, as determined by the board of trustees, the grade is arbitrary, erroneous, or inconsistent with the district's grading policy.
-[See FINALITY OF GRADES at FNG(LEGAL), Report Cards/Progress Reports and Conferences on page 70, and Complaints and Concerns on page 36for an overview of the process.]
+[See FINALITY OF GRADES at FNG(LEGAL), Report Cards/Progress Reports and Conferences on page 71, and Complaints and Concerns Error!
+Bookmark not defined.for an overview of the process.]